govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Body Height</td>
          <td>
            The vertical measurement of an individual's stature from the feet to the top of the head when standing upright.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Body Temperature</td>
          <td>
            Temperature is a measure of the patient's ability to generate and get rid of heat.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Body Weight</td>
          <td>
            The measurement of weight without heavy items located on the person.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Diastolic Blood Pressure</td>
          <td>
-           Diastolic Blood Pressure
+           Diastolic Blood Pressure.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Head Occipital-frontal Circumference Percentile (Birth - 36 Months)</td>
          <td>
            Measurement of head circumference, or OFC (occipital frontal circumference), is a reflection of head growth and is a useful tool in tracking and monitoring childhood growth and development.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Heart Rate</td>
          <td>
            Number of times the heart beats each minute.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Inhaled Oxygen Concentration</td>
          <td>
            Inhaled oxygen concentration is the percent of oxygen inhaled (FIO2).
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Pulse Oximetry</td>
          <td>
            Pulse oximetry is a test used to measure the oxygen level (oxygen saturation) of the blood.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Respiratory Rate</td>
          <td>
            The respiration rate is the number of breaths a person takes per minute.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Systolic Blood Pressure</td>
          <td>
-           Systolic Blood Pressure
+           Systolic Blood Pressure.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Weight-for-length Percentile (Birth - 36 Months)</td>
          <td>
            The higher the percentile number, the bigger a child is compared with other kids of the same age and gender, whether it's for height or weight.
+[USCDI]
          </td>
       </tr>
                  <tr>